Curves on complete intersections and measures of irrationality: Introduction

 From their descriptions, we see that the degree of irrationality is a measure of how far $X$ is from being rational, while the covering gonality is a measure of how far $X$ is from being uniruled.
 These two quantities are related by: $\irr(X) \geq \cg(X)$.
 For an overview of the subject, we refer the reader to \cite{BDELU17} and the many references therein.

 Given a smooth projective non-degenerate variety $X\subseteq\mb{P}^{n+r}$ of dimension $n>0$ and degree $d$, an elementary observation is that by generic projection from points on $X$, we always have $\irr(X) \leq d-r$.
-Much of the difficulty in studying $\irr(X)$ comes from producing sharp lower bounds.
+The most challenging difficulty in computing $\irr(X)$ is often finding obstructions to the existence of low degree maps $X \dashrightarrow \P^{n}$.
 For very general hypersurfaces of large degree (i.e. $r = 1$), we now have a fairly complete picture.
 In \cite{BCFS18}, the authors computed their covering gonality.
 Around the same time, \cite{BCD14, BDELU17} proved that if $X$ is a very general hypersurface of sufficiently large degree, then $\irr(X)=d-1$; in fact, they also showed that any dominant map $X\dashrightarrow \mb{P}^n$ of degree $d-1$ is given by projection from a point on $X$.
 The main idea that appears in these papers is to use the positivity of the canonical bundle $K_{X}$.
 Note that some of these results concerning the covering gonality have been extended to positive characteristic \cite{Smith20}.

 For a (very) general complete intersection variety $X\subseteq \mb{P}^{n+r}$ cut out by polynomials of degrees $d_{1}, \ldots, d_{r}$, it is natural to ask how both invariants behave.
-The methods in \cite{BDELU17} only yield lower bounds that are additive in the $d_{i}$'s.
-However, the authors in \emph{loc. cit.} conjectured that the degree of irrationality should behave \textit{multiplicatively} in the degrees, namely there should be a positive constant $C(n,r)$ depending only on $n$ and $r$ such that
+The methods of \cite{BDELU17} only yield lower bounds that are additive in the $d_{i}$'s.
+However, the authors of \emph{loc}.\ \emph{cit}.\ conjectured that the degree of irrationality should behave \textit{multiplicatively} in the degrees, namely there should be a positive constant $C(n,r)$ depending only on $n$ and $r$ such that

 for sufficiently large degrees $d_{i}$ (see \cite[Problem 4.1]{BDELU17}).
 From the previous paragraph, it follows that $\irr(X) \leq d_{1} \cdots d_{r} - r$ so we must always have $C(n,r) < 1$.